Nearest neighbor empirical processes: Weak convergence under bracketing entropy

-The plug-in principle described below leads to the variance estimate $ \sigma^2(x) G_x ^+ $, where $G_x = \hat \mu _{n,k,x}\{ aa^T \}$, $a (X) = (1, ( X-x)^T)^T$, is the Gram matrix (conditioning upon $X = x$) and $\sigma (x) $ is the conditional variance of $ Y - \mathbb E [ Y| X ]$ (given $X = x$), which here is supposed to be known for simplicity (we refer to \cite{devroye2018nearest} for more about the residual variance estimation).
-The previous estimate for the variance is related to the one proposed in \cite{fan1996}, Section 4.3, which deals with Nadaraya-Watson weights (rather than the nearest neighbors).

-\textbf{Comparison to the Nadaraya-Watson estimate.} Also known under the name of kernel smoothing regression, the Nadaraya-Watson approach is similar to the one of $k$-NN in that the resulting estimate writes as a weighted sum with weights that decrease with the distance to the point of interest.
+\textbf{Comparison to the Nadaraya-Watson estimator.} Also known as kernel smoothing regression, the Nadaraya-Watson approach is similar to the one of $k$-NN in that the resulting estimator writes as a weighted sum with weights that decrease with the distance to the point of interest.
 Given a bandwidth $\tau>0$, the Nadaraya-Watson counterpart to the $k$-NN measure $\hat \mu_{n,k,x} $ (defined in the introduction) would be the following measure

+In the above formulation, the bandwidth $\tau$ no longer depends on the sample as opposed to the $k$-NN formulation.
+This makes the analysis easier even though one should examine the behaviour of the random denominator $ \sum_{i=1}^n \ind _{ B (x, \tau ) }( X_i) $.
 In fact a similar result to Theorem \ref{weakcv:kNN} might be obtained but the asymptotic variance shall be different due to the fixed bandwidth $ \tau$ and the random denominator.
 A quick inspection reveals that the asymptotic covariance of the normalized process $ \sqrt {n\tau ^d} (\hat \nu_{n, \tau,x} ( g ) - \mu_{x} ( g ) )$ is given by $ \cov_x(g_1,g_2) / (V_d f_X(x) )$.
-It differs significantly from the one of the $k$-NN process as the Nadaraya-Watson is badly affected by low density region.
-Also, looking at the two limiting variances, the $k$-NN measure might be seen as a Nadaraya-Watson measure where the bandwidth $\tau$ is set equal to $ ( k / (n V_d f_X(x) ) )^{1/d} $.
-This connection between the two approaches is also observed in Lemma \ref{prop:tau_x} where the (random) $k$-NN radius is shown to be equivalent to $ ( k / (n V_d f_X(x) ) )^{1/d}$ with large probability.
-In this way, the $k$-NN approach, by selecting the nearest neighbors, takes into account the density value in the region of interest.
+It differs significantly from the one of the $k$-NN process as the Nadaraya-Watson variance is badly affected by low density region. {We do not claim the $k$-NN estimator to be superior to the Nadaraya-Watson estimator in terms of prediction performance.
+Our point is only that parametrizing local averaging using the number of neighbors $k$ instead of the size of the balls $\tau $ makes the inference easier as the variance term does not depend on the covariates density.
+The final performances of the two regression estimators actually depend on the respective choice of $k$ and $ \tau $, which, if conduced similarly, are likely to produce similar results.
+In fact, the $k$-NN measure might be seen as a Nadaraya-Watson measure where the bandwidth $\tau$ is set equal to $ ( k / (n V_d f_X(x) ) )^{1/d} $.
+This connection between the two approaches is observed in Lemma \ref{prop:tau_x} where the (random) $k$-NN radius is shown to be equivalent to $ ( k / (n V_d f_X(x) ) )^{1/d}$ with large probability. }

-\textbf{Bounding the bias.} To obtain an upper bound on the bias term, we might assume that $z\mapsto \mu_z ( g )$ is Lipschitz continuous at the point $x$, uniformly in $g\in \mathcal G$, i.e.,